 If you’re unsure why your child acts out or what they specifically need to calm down, you may be seeking concrete skills for managing their behavior.
 You don’t want to continue accommodating their meltdowns, but when your child screams in the grocery store, for example, you may not know what else to do.
 At times, it may seem like giving your child what they want is the only thing you can do.

-Raising a child with autism comes with a variety of challenges.
+Raising an autistic child comes with a variety of challenges.
 Although you want to provide your child or teen with ways to be more socially aware and appropriate, there are gaps in understanding that you can’t seem to bridge.
 Whether your child needs a lot of support with daily living skills or is quite verbal and independent, autism counseling can help the whole family connect and learn how to manage unhelpful behaviors.

 Autism Counseling Can Decrease Your Stress And Improve Your Child’s Behavior

 Autism counseling is very effective in helping parents and children manage day-to-day life.
-With expert guidance, you can learn to identify specific areas where your child struggles and how to provide accommodations in healthy, productive ways.
+With expert guidance, you can learn to identify specific areas where your child struggles and how to provide the right level of support and accommodations in healthy, productive ways.

 Through our work together, you can expect to walk away with productive responses to challenging behavior.
 These techniques will ultimately lead to increased calm, compassion, understanding and empathy.

 The skills I provide in therapy are designed to be integrated into routines at home.
-This is one of the reasons it’s so important for parents to be present for therapy.
-Children with autism often thrive on routines and familiarity.
-Your presence in autism counseling will make generalizing our successes in-office to your home more fluid.
+Autistics thrive on routines and familiarity.

-I started working with children with autism nearly two decades ago as an ABA therapist and then as a school psychologist for a decade.
+I started working with children with autism nearly two decades ago as a paraprofessional and then as a school psychologist for a decade.
 Given this experience, I know that things can get better.
 Learning new skills can deepen the connection you have with your child.

 You may still have questions or concerns about autism counseling…